tessel/t2-start/ap.md

 <div class="large-12 columns">

 <hr>
+In your command line, make a folder for your Tessel code, then initialize a Tessel project in that folder by running each of the following commands in the terminal:

+`mkdir tessel-router`

+`cd tessel-router`

+`t2 init`

 Rename the “index.js” file you’ve just created to “ap.js”, then copy and paste the below script over the existing text: